antidiestro/etai-prompts/summarize.md

 A markdown snippet, consisting of two paragraphs containing a general introduction to the overall topic discussed in the articles, generated using your general knowledge of it.
 They should be around 300-400 characters long.
 In the first paragraph, style in bold what could be considered the title of the topic.

-## research_findings_summary
+## key_findings

-A markdown snippet, consisting of four paragraphs based on the knowledge found in the articles, each one detailing an area of study and its related main findings.
-They should be around 500-600 characters long.
-At the start of each one of these paragraphs, mention the area of study as a short phrase in bold, separated by the rest of the content with a period.
+Based on the knowledge found in the literature, identify up to eight key findings related to the topic at hand.
+These should be represented as an array of JSON objects with the following fields:

+- `title`: A single sentence around 20 words long that summarizes and serves as an introduction to the finding
-Ground these summaries by citing the relevant articles on every statement, in a numbered fashion, with each citation linking to the relevant URL found in the "doi" field of the input document.
-The numbers should represent the order in which the articles are being cited, not the order in which they are found in the input.
+- `summary`: A detailed summary of the finding, around 400 characters long.
+Ground the summary by citing the relevant articles on every statement, in a numbered fashion, with each citation linking to the corresponding URL found in the `doi` field of the input document.
+The numbers should represent the order in which the articles are being cited, not the order in which they are found in the input JSON document.
 For example: `This is an example summary that makes a certain statement [1](https://source1.com), which is reenforced by a second one [2](https://source2.com).`

+Make sure these key findings are fairly unique.
+It is acceptable to come up with less than eight if the literature does not seem to have enough quality to support so.

 ## query_answer (Optional)